-Winters in Massachusetts can get colder than Massachusetts people realize with their iced coffees in hand.
-The average low in January goes down to 22 degrees, and as we know, it gets a lot colder than that.
+Winters in Massachusetts can get colder than people realize, even with their iced coffees in hand.
+The average low in January is 22 degrees, and as we know, it gets a lot colder than that.

 Well, fall is your last chance to start preparing your home for the harsh elements, and time is of the essence.
 Let’s talk about some great fall home maintenance tips to prepare your home for the fall.